huddaannaa/NextGenSOC-Snippet/1-SOC/README.md

 ## Data Flow Description

-- Endpoints generate logs and ship them via log agents to a topic on the broker.
+Based on the provided architecture diagram, here is the detailed data flow description:

+1. **Data Sources:**
+   - Various data sources such as load balancers (LB), firewalls, EDR, AV, proxies, Windows systems, and web application firewalls (WAF) generate logs and telemetry data.

+2. **Log Agents/Shipper:**
+   - Log agents (e.g., Beats, Fluentd) installed on endpoints collect log data and ship it to the log receiver.

+3. **Log Receiver:**
-- The log receiver receives logs from data sources like network traffic, proxy, LB, AV, etc., and sends them to a topic on the broker.
+   - Centralized component (e.g., Logstash, Fluentd) that receives log data from various data sources and sends it to a topic on the broker.

-- The broker operates in a cluster mode and distributes logs to various topics.
-- Data pipelines ingest data from topics, process and enrich it, and pass it to the data processor.
+4. **Broker (Cluster):**
+   - A distributed messaging system (e.g., Apache Kafka) that handles the data pipeline by distributing log data to various topics for further processing.

+5. **Data Pipelines:**
+   - Processes data for ingestion and enrichment using ETL processes and custom scripts.
+Data pipelines transform raw data into a structured format suitable for analysis and enrichment.

+6. **Data Processor (Consumer Groups):**
-- The data processor operates in a cluster mode to enhance parallelism, has multiple data pipelines to address each data source, and connects to the threat intelligence cache for enrichment.
+   - Processes data for storage and further analysis.
+Operates in a cluster mode to enhance parallelism.
+Connects to the threat intelligence cache for enrichment.

+7. **Threat Intelligence Cache:**
-- The threat intelligence cache enriches the data with necessary context to improve the accuracy of detections and alerts.
+   - Temporary storage (e.g., Redis, Memcached) for quick access to frequently used threat intelligence data.
+Enriches data with threat intelligence and sends it to the ingest node of the indexing cluster.

+8. **Index Cluster:**
-- Enriched data is sent to the ingest node of the indexing cluster, where mappings and templates are applied for data analysis and faster queries.
+   - Storage and indexing of processed data using Elasticsearch.
+Receives enriched data from the data processor, applies mappings and templates for data analysis, and stores data for fast queries and searches.
+Also

-- Data is also sent to HDFS for permanent storage.
+ sends data to HDFS for permanent storage.

+9. **HDFS (Hadoop Distributed File System):**
+   - Permanent storage for large volumes of data.
+Stores data permanently for long-term analysis and compliance purposes.

+10. **Frontend:**
+    - User interface for interacting with SOC data using tools like Kibana.
+Provides visual representation of data and allows for data exploration.

+11. **Reverse Proxy:**
+    - Directs traffic to the appropriate frontend components using NGINX or HAProxy.
+Routes user requests to the frontend.

+12. **Data Explorer Module:**
+    - Allows detailed exploration of SOC data using Kibana and custom query interfaces.
+Provides tools for querying and exploring indexed data.

+13. **Alerting Module:**
-- The frontend server houses the alerting module, where detection rules act on the data, and alerts are generated and sent to the SOAR for investigations.
+    - Generates alerts based on predefined rules and thresholds using tools like Elasticsearch Watcher.
+Monitors data and generates alerts for potential security incidents, which are sent to the SOAR for investigation.

-- The SOAR ingests alerts via connectors, uses integrations from enrichments, and queries via APIs.
-Based on the outcome of an investigation, it might take action.
+14. **Enrichment:**
+    - Enhances data with additional context and intelligence using threat intelligence feeds and MISP.
+Enriches data with threat intelligence and sends it to the integration components.

+15. **Integration:**
+    - Connects SOC data with other security tools and platforms using APIs and custom connectors.
+Integrates enriched data with EDR, AV, sandbox, firewall, email, and ticketing systems.

+16. **SOAR (Security Orchestration, Automation, and Response):**
-- Lessons learned from the SOAR are sent back to the intelligence repository for continuous improvement.
+    - Automates response actions based on alerts and incidents using SOAR platforms like Siemplify.
+Executes playbooks and response actions based on enriched data and alerts.
+Lessons learned from the SOAR are sent back to the intelligence repository.

+17. **Actions:**
+    - Specific response actions taken based on alerts, including automated scripts and manual interventions.
+Executes actions such as blocking IPs, isolating endpoints, and notifying stakeholders.

+18. **Intel (Intelligence Feeds):**
+    - Sources of threat intelligence from OSINT and paid threat intelligence feeds.
+Provides threat intelligence data to MISP for enrichment.

+19. **MISP (Malware Information Sharing Platform):**
+    - Platform for sharing and storing threat intelligence using MISP software.
+Receives intelligence from OSINT and paid connectors, stores it in MongoDB.

+20. **MongoDB:**
+    - Database for storing threat intelligence and related data using MongoDB clusters.
+Stores enriched intelligence data from MISP.

+21. **Results:**
+    - Outcome of SOC processes and response actions, including reports and dashboards.
+Provides insights and results back to the SOC for further action.

 ## Achievements